- Salary Range: $83,000 - $200,000

 What It Takes to Become A CBV

-To obtain the CBV designation, you must pass the Membership Qualification Exam (MQE) administered by the Canadian Institute of Chartered Business Valuators (CICBV).
-The CICBV recently partnered with McGill University's School of Continuing Studies to offer a new non-credit Professional Development Certificate in Business Valuation, the only program of its kind in Canada.
+To obtain the CBV designation, you must pass the Membership Qualification Exam (MQE) administered by the Canadian Institute of Chartered Business Valuators (CBV).
+The CBV recently partnered with McGill University's School of Continuing Studies to offer a new non-credit Professional Development Certificate in Business Valuation, the only program of its kind in Canada.